Prag8855/aab/content/guides/unemployment-benefits.md

 There is a *Sperrzeit* when...

 - **You choose to leave your job**
     This means that you quit your job *without a reason*, or you sign an *Aufhebungsvertrag* with your employer.
-There are many good reasons to quit: mental health, bad salary, moving for your spouse, and more.[^14]
+Usually, there is a 3 month *Sperrzeit* if you choose to leave.
+There is no *Sperrzeit* if you quit because of mental health, bad salary, moving for your spouse, and other good reasons.[^14]
 - **or you register too late**
     If you wait too long to [register as a job seeker](#register-as-a-job-seeker) or [as unemployed](#register-as-unemployed), the *[[Agentur für Arbeit]]* adds a *Sperrzeit* to punish you.
 - **or you refuse help from the Agentur für Arbeit**[^13]
     For example, you refuse a job offer, refuse to take recommended training, or refuse to look for work.

-During the Sperrzeit, your employment benefits still run out (section 6)
+During the Sperrzeit, your employment benefits still run out (section 6) ???

 ## How much money do I get?